 In 1912, soon after West Seattle was annexed to Seattle in 1907, Puget Mill Company donated 20 acres on the ridge to the city as Puget Park (since the company had already logged the land and taken value, taxes were a factor in the donation).
 Scouts built bridges, cleared trails, and camped in the park.

 In 1964 the Seattle Park Board gave permission to Yates Stables to establish a horseback riding facility and bridle trails in Puget Park.
 John Yates lived on top of Cooper Hill (22nd Ave.
 SW) just a short walk from his stables.
 In 1969 Yates allowed the Ideal Cement Company (currently Lafarge) to fill the ravine with cement dust waste to further develop the property for horseback riding.
 However, the fill dust invoked numerous complaints by nearby residents and businesses, which caused the city to revoke the filling permit.
-The cement kiln dust (CKD) remains and is a source of pollution to the Duwamish Waterway although much as been covered by leaf litter and vegetation.
+The cement kiln dust (CKD) remains and is a source of pollution to the Duwamish Waterway although much has been covered by leaf litter and vegetation.

 Roads and Streetcars

 As access roads were planned and sometimes built, the ridge attracted more attention from real estate developers.
 Streetcar lines were built to reach residential communities such as Highland Park, White Center, and Burien.
 In 1912, the Highland Park & Lake Burien Railroad began service from Seattle to Burien, about nine miles along the west side of the Duwamish River.
 Passengers would transfer to Puget Sound, Traction, Light & Power Company cars at Riverside Avenue and Iowa Street.
 The Hillside Station may have been near the Riverview Pee-Wee fields.
 (Read Searching for a Streetcar line for more information.)

 Sand and Gravel